Addiction and Dual Diagnosis Treatment

 By addressing the addiction, the emotional pain the addiction was originally numbing, and the developmental origins of that pain, treatment at Camden Center provides patients with addictive disorders the opportunity to attain true recovery.

-For more information about Camden Center's expert addiction and dual diagnosis treatment in Los Angeles or the San Francisco Bay Area, contact us by phone or online today.
+For more information about Camden Center's expert addiction and dual diagnosis treatment in Los Angeles or San Francisco, contact us by phone or online today.